Categories: Scholarships

 Depending on where you live, you may be able to get your study permit faster through the Student Direct Stream (SDS).
 SDS is processed in 20 days, but some may take longer.
 Only a handful of countries are given this option.
 There is no paper application for SDS.

 Every country may have something unique about the application process for a Student Direct Stream.
 To know the specific application steps for your country, visit this page, scroll to the bottom and select your country for the combo box, then click “continue”.
-Information regarding your country will be displayed plus links to the documents requirement and a PDF link to visa instructions.
+Information regarding your country will be displayed, plus links to the documents requirement and a PDF link to visa instructions.
 Right at the bottom of this page is a “Create an account or sign in” button.
 Proceed by hitting the button.
 You will be taken to a page where you will create an IRCC secure account.

 An IRCC account lets you start an application, submit and pay for your application, get messages related to your application, check the status of your application and update your information.

 As of December 3, 2019, for all three methods of application, you are required to have your biometric captured in person.
-Visit a Visa Application Center in your country or close to you in order to have your biometric capture.
+Visit a Visa Application Center in your country or close to you in order to have your biometric captured.
 You will receive a letter from the Canadian authorities asking you to go for biometric capture.
 This letter will be delivered via your email or online account.
 Do not go to any VAC until you get this letter requesting you to have a biometric capture and where you should do that.
 We have provided a link earlier to help you locate VACs in any country where they are available.
-It is important that you pay biometric fee during application to avoid delays as your application will not be processed without it.
+It is important that you pay biometric fee during application to avoid delays, as your application will not be processed without it.
 You don’t need to pay biometric fee for transit visa.

 How fast you get the letter depends on how you apply and when you pay for your biometrics fees.
 Answer a few questions to find out.